Olsro/ipodclickwheelgamespreservationproject/README.md

 ### I am getting IO errors on UTM while trying to connect my iPod on the Virtual Machine, what happenned ?
 This issue is very rare and hardware dependent (from my findings and testing).
 Try to reboot completely your Mac, then retry.
 You may also try to use another cable.
 Also, I noticed this problem on one of my iPod Classic modded with a CF Card that does not supports well IDE/ATA specs, so you may try to mod your iPod using another type of flash storage then retry until you get a stable connection.
 My CF card could not maintain a stable connection with the PC unfortunately, then I changed it to put an iFlash CF/SD Adapter and it worked just fine after that.

+### Why do I cannot transfer the games because iTunes (in the virtual machine) says that there is an authorization problem ?
+Looks like you've closed the terminal window while the virtual machine was booting, which prevented the authorization from being done.
+Please reinstall the virtual machine and don't touch the virtual machine while it is booting until iTunes appears automatically.

 ## How to use
 ### Requirements
 #### Macs